 To protect absent class members’ rights, the hearing court has a special duty to ensure that sufficient notice is provided to class members.
 The court must also take care that the settlement itself is fair.
 While courts usually balance and adjudicate competing interests in an adversarial context, the settling parties are in agreement in the context of a class action settlement.
 Especially concerning is the prospect that the parties could bargain away absent class members’ rights in order to secure a quick resolution that may not be in the class’s best interest.

 Earlier this month, the 9th Circuit Court of Appeals rejected a class action settlement agreement in the high-profile class action case Murphy v.
 SFBSC Management.
 A pair of erotic dancers filed a class action case on behalf of 4,681 putative class members who currently or previously worked as erotic dancers for SFBSC Management’s 11 adult entertainment clubs in San Francisco, alleging that they had been misclassified as independent contractors when they should have been classified as employees.
-Bryan Schwartz Law has blogged about the distinction between employees and independent contractors here and here.
+Bryan Schwartz Law, P.C. has blogged about the distinction between employees and independent contractors here and here.

 The parties settled and sought court approval.
 The trial court preliminarily approved the settlement, providing for notice of the settlement agreement to be sent to the class members’ last known mailing addresses, posted at the nightclubs’ dressing rooms, and posted online on a website created for this purpose.
 Initially, 1,546 notices were returned as undeliverable; after the settlement administrator performed address traces and resent notices, 560 notices remained undeliverable.
 Many class members lodged objections on several bases, but the court approved the settlement.
 The objectors appealed.